Spray Foam Insulation PPE, Safety, and Basics

 - Head protection: Hooded respirator or coveralls with an attached hood.

 - Skin protection: All exposed skin must be covered.
 Disposable, chemical-resistant coveralls that protect against sprays and mists should be worn.

 According to OSHA regulation 3.35, employees must use personal protective equipment and clothing as instructed to avoid misuse or damage.
 If any damage or defect is present, employees must notify the clothing provider ASAP to either fix the damage or sterilize the equipment.

 Applicators, helpers, and adjacent workers who may enter the work area need spray foam PPE for their health and safety.
 The appropriate clothing depends on the potential for exposure, but applicators should wear disposable coveralls to prevent mist and spray from contacting clothing and skin—exposed skin should not be visible.
 When not wearing a hood respirator, the coverall should have an attached hood or headcover.
 Properly fitting gloves should be made of chemical-resistant rubber to protect against chemical exposure.

 Eye protection is needed to prevent chemical splash from entering the eyes, as well as contact with vapors and aerosols that may be present while spraying.
 Wearing contact lenses while applying SPF is discouraged.
 Full-face air-purifying respirators may be appropriate for exterior applications but may not be appropriate for confined spaces.

 Why Use Disposable Clothing?

-International EnviroGuard has a variety of disposable protective clothing options for spray foam insulation installation and other work jobs.
-The selection of disposable clothing has effective splash protection options, while still keeping workers more comfortable than previous suits in the past.
-The protective clothing has been tested using protection standards for repellency and penetration.
-Chemical splash protection clothing is engineered for a better fit for heavy-duty work with less tearing and ripping.
+International Enviroguard has a variety of disposable protective clothing options for spray foam insulation installation and other SPF applications.
+Our selection of disposable spray suits offers chemical resistance and particulate protection while keeping workers more comfortable than traditional suits.
+Our spray foam safety gear has been tested against protection standards for repellency and penetration.